 - The Des Plaines Park District will be offering free events to the entire community from Monday through Friday during Screen-Free Week.
 Events include a board game switch and ice cream social, nature night, bicycle rodeo and ride, family golf night, and a campfire.
 Wow!**

 - In Geneva, children will be celebrating Screen-Free Week with a magic show, a scavenger hunt, and miniature golf.
 Preregistration is required for all activities.**

-- Children in Park Ridge-Niles School District 64 will be celebrating Screen-Free Week one week early, from April 23-April 27, to coincide with their simultaneous celebration of Healthy Living Week.
+- Children attending Park Ridge-Niles School District 64 in Park Ridge will be celebrating Screen-Free Week one week early, from April 23-April 27, to coincide with their simultaneous celebration of Healthy Living Week.

 - In Frederick County, students at seven public elementary schools will be participating in a pilot program for Screen-Free Week.
 They will be partnering with The Original Playhouse, a children’s museum in New Market that offers educational spaces and an outdoor garden playground.

 - In Ludlow, the Hubbard Memorial Library will be hosting a Screen-Free Week challenge from April 14-April 20, as well as a number of screen-free activities for children.**

 - Students at Huckleberry Hill Elementary School in Lynnfield are celebrating Screen-Free Week the week of March 26, with a host of events for the entire family.
 Activities include dinner at a local restaurant, Mad Science night, game night, author reading, and a dance party!

 - The Jonathan Bourne Public Library in Bourne will be hosting the Companion Animal Program.
 Students at Peebles Elementary School and Bournedale Elementary School will be reading with dogs at their local library during their Screen-Free Week celebrations.